AKASHAorg/easy-web-crypto/README.md

 ### Via `<script>` tag

-* `dist/web-WebCrypto.js` can be directly used in browsers.
+You can call `window.WebCrypto` in browsers by using `dist/web-crypto.js`.